I'm getting ready to sell my other bike, a 2007 SV650. This'll be my first time selling a bike so I had a couple of questions.

 All the Dealerships I went to, dont allow test drives anymore.
 They will happily risk losing a sale, over a potential crash/death lawsuit.

-Looking at it from the buyer's side i wouldn't hand anybody any cash without having the pink slip signed over to me.
-With that said i've only ever sold dirt bikes and no test ride was done aside from starting and revving it a few times.
+Looking at it from the buyer's side i wouldn't hand anybody any cash without having the pink slip signed over to me. .

 So if that is the case you would be screwed royally if the bike has any damage discovered upon the test ride since you already legally bought the bike when the title was signed over to you.
 Then what?:dunno